 Redland will strive to retain its unique identity into the future – There is a strong feeling that Redland Coast should not only retain its social, environmental and economic values into the future, but will strengthen these values.
 For example, it will become better connected, and create the conditions for sustainability with more diversity of wildlife and wildlife corridors.
 Connections to Stradbroke Island will also be diversified while deepening appreciation of Redland City’s cultural and wildlife heritage.

 Redland Coast is regarded to be a community focussed city with tourism and business supported by policies and governance that supports equality and inclusion.

 Redland City’s naturally wonderful branding showcases the City as a naturally community and heritage focussed city, working on its adaptive and innovative capacities through better access, preservation of its cultural vibrancy and sub-tropical feeling, promotion of natural wonders, but also by promoting itself as a leader of equality and inclusion.
 It will emphasise its self-sustaining capacities and its future focus, as it connects with cities in the region, including Brisbane City.

-What unites Redland City’s communities in engagements that deliver current and near-term plans?
+The Uniting Phase: What unites Redland City’s communities in engagements that deliver current and near-term plans?